zachakbar/Dark-Mode/readme.txt

 = Why is there a plugin for this? =

 WordPress by default has a very bright colour scheme and this can hurt your eyes if you're working on a website late at night.
-Dark Mode provides a nice, darker alternative when it's late.
+Dark Mode provides a nice, darker alternative dashboard style.

-= What does this plugin do? =

-It adds an option for people to enable a 'Dark Mode' which will turn the admin dashboard darker so it's nicer to use at night time.

 = Can I contribute to this plugin? =